Sakrac/x65/README.md

 * boolean operators (==, <, >, etc.) for better conditional expressions

 **FIXED**
+* 65c02 (currently only through command line, not as a directive)
 * Now accepts negative numbers, Merlin LUP and MAC keyword support
 * Merlin syntax fixes (no '!' in labels, don't skip ':' if first character of label), symbol file fix for included object files with resolved labels for relative sections.
 List output won't disassemble lines that wasn't built from source code.
 * Export full memory of fixed sections instead of a single section